Skip to content

 In addition to these requirements, each rental must have all of the following:

-As experienced landlord tenant lawyers, we will navigate you through your tenancy and ensure your rights are not violated.
+As an experienced landlord tenant law firm, we will navigate you through your tenancy and ensure your rights are not violated.

 Steps to take for Habitability issue: